julia-m-stephenson/Modela_MDX_Controller/README.md

 Requirements:-

 1) A Roland Modela MDX-15 (or MDX-20) others may be compatible.
 2) A PC with an actual physical serial port - most USB serial converters do not implement Hardware handshaking.
-I tested the software using a Dell Latitude E6410 with a Serial port provided by its docking stating.
+I tested the software using a Dell Latitude E6410 with a Serial port provided by its docking station.
 This was running Windows 10 Pro 22H2 which is 64Bit.
 3) Recent Python 3.x install (I used v3.12.2)
 4) PySerial v3.5
 5) The Roland 2.5D "printer" driver must not be assigned to the com port in use (currently only COM1 supported).
 I assigned it to COM2 which meant it could be used for material size and speeds and feeds for the Roland programs but couldn't directly print to the MDX-15.
 Instead you print to a file and use this program instead.

-A 9pin to 25pin NULL modem cable to connect the PC and
+6) A 9pin to 25pin NULL modem cable to connect the PC and

 Documentation:-